iaradsouza1/gnomad-extractor/README.md

 # gnomad-extractor
-Tool to parse VCF from gnomad project and extract LoF SNPs.
+Tool to (1) parse the VCF file from gnomad project and (2) specifically extract the loss-of-functions SNPs.
+It also extracts the functional annotation of each LoF SNP.
-From the VCF file processed and provided by gnomad Project, extract functional annotation.

 3 Steps:
 - Create index with `index`;